usman19zafar/DAIS-10-Continuum/README.md

 ""DAIS‑10 is a breakthrough standards framework that treats data not as static information, but as living data — data that ages, drifts, fades, and evolves.
 Just like a human life, a dataset is never still.
 Even in silence, it is changing.""

-DAIS‑10 is a breakthrough standards framework that treats data not as static information, but as living data — data that ages, drifts, fades, and evolves.
-Just like a human life, a dataset is never still.
-Even in silence, it is changing.

 Data is:

 aging